HumanCellAtlas/dcp-community/rfcs/text/0000-roadmaps+planning.md

 This Epic represents the Engineering Plan which MUST be sent to the DCP PM mailing list for review and approval, noting any Objectives that were cut or reduced in scope due to engineering capacity.
 The Project Leads MUST respond to the original message within two days and MAY negotiate changes to the Engineering Plan.

 During a Release, if an issue that models a Roadmap Objective in the Engineering Plan slips from its original or previously updated Milestone, it MUST be identified and a reason for the change MUST be documented in the top-level summary comment of that issue.

+For issues that have not been assigned a Milestone due to a blocking dependency on a Spike, if the Spike slips from its original or previously updated Milestone, it MUST be identified and a reason for the change MUST be documented in the top-level summary comment of its blocked Epic.

 This information is required by the Project Leads for their updates to Oversight.

 To illustrate, imagine an Epic modeling _DCP Support for 10X and SS2 Mouse data_ assigned to Quarter 3 Milestone 3.
 A child issue of this Epic slips from Milestone 1 to Milestone 2, but there is no impact on delivering the Epic in Milestone 3 as planned.
 No harm.
 No need to document.
 If the child issue slipped to a Milestone when it would impact the Epic - such as Quarter 4 Milestone 1, then it must be identified and documented because the Epic will be delivered late.